he Bass Strait Central Zone Scallop Fishery is managed by limiting the catch and restricting when and where fishing is allowed.

 Scallop Management Advisory Committee

 The Scallop Management Advisory Committee is the advisory body for the Bass Strait Central Zone Scallop Fishery.
-The committee includes representatives from AFMA, scientific agencies, environmental non-government organisations, the recreational/charter fishing sector and state government.
+The committee includes representatives from AFMA, scientific agencies, environmental non-government organisations and state government.

 See the Scallop Management Advisory Committee webpage for a summary of the latest discussions and outcomes from the committee.